IEIT-Yuan/Yuan2.0-M32/docs/eval_humaneval.md

 ### Usage

-Run the following commands to evaluate the MOE model's performance on HumanEval dataset.
+Run the following commands to evaluate the Yuan2.0-M32 model's performance on HumanEval dataset.
 Before running the bash script, you shall change directory to main directory of 'Yuan2.0-M32', and you have to specify the the checkpoit path where you store the checkpoint in the bash script.